|Responsible unit:||Department of Physics Engineering|

-If D denotes the grade for the distributed component and E the exam grade, the final grade is calculated with the following equation:
+If D stands for the grade for the distributed component and E the exam grade, the final grade is calculated with the following equation:

 Maximum ( E; 0.4*D + 0.6*E )

-Students who are not required to attend classes and obtain a grade for the distributed component do not need to make any additional tests or assignments before the exam.
-The final grade will be equal to the exam grade rounded to an integer.
+Students who are not required to attend classes and obtain a grade for the distributed component are not required to take any additional tests or complete any assignments before the exam.
+The final grade is equal to the exam grade rounded to an integer.